DavStella/Car_Sales_Analysis-2020/README.md

 This data set is about Zion car retailer company with branches across six states in Nigeria charges us with the task of providing insightful business analysis
 They are interested in their sales performance for the year 2020.

-### Power BI Concepts Applied:
+### Skills//Concepts Applied:
-DAX Concepts: Calculated Column,
+The following features were incorporated as well as skills:
+- Extract Load and Transformed (EDA)
-- Custom Column,
+- Descriptive Statistics
+-  ETL using Power Query
+-  Data Models (Facts and Dimension Tables),
-- Quick Measures,
+-  Created Measures using , DAX, Quick Measures, DistinctCount, Sumif, Countif, Unique, Filter, Count, Custom Column etc,
-- Filters,
+-  Data Modelling
+-  Pivot Tables, Charts, Dashboards (Findings and Insights)
-- Tooltips, and
+-   Presentation and Effective Communication.
-- Slicer

 ## Problem Statement
 1. Sales Performance Analysis: -Dive deep into our sales performance throughout 2020.